 Significance of Arirang to Koreans

-Arirang is a very popular traditional folk song among Koreans – virtually all Koreans, whether in South Korea, North Korea or abroad, can sing at least part of this song.
+Arirang is a very popular traditional folk song among Koreans – in fact, almost all Koreans, whether in South Korea, North Korea or abroad, can sing at least part of this song.
 As a result, it has the power to unite all Koreans.
-Throughout history, Koreans has sung it in both times of happiness and sorrow and this song is deeply rooted in the emotions of Koreans.
+Throughout history, Koreans have sung it in both times of happiness and sorrow and this song is deeply rooted in the emotions of Koreans.
 Continue reading

 A scene often appearing in the Korean TV dramas is people drinking alcoholic beverages and getting drunk.
 When you travel to South Korea, you can often see people drinking alcoholic beverages in green bottles called soju.
 According to a survey by the Korea Alcohol and Liquor Industry Association, in 2010, 93.8% of men and 83.8% of women said they regularly consumed alcohol.
 Alcohol is indeed an integral part of the Korean life.
 Let’s talk about the Korean drinking culture in this blog post.
 Continue reading